Monica MontesaJune 08, 2022

 Recruitment Marketing Guide: Everything Needed to Build Your Strategy

-The challenge: marketing and talent acquisition teams traditionally operate as distinct entities.
+The challenge: marketing and talent acquisition (TA) teams traditionally operate as distinct entities.
 However, recruiters can use many of the same marketing tactics and strategies to improve talent acquisition practices through recruitment marketing.

-• Understand exactly what recruitment marketing is
+• Understand what recruitment marketing is

 • Establish a strong employer brand that reflects your mission, values, and culture